-- Check continuity of the electrical isolator between the two SwagelokTM fittings on each end (Fig. 7-1).
-If less than infinite resistance is present replace the electrical isolator. - Check continuity between the hollow cathode body and the hollow cathode bracket.
-If less than infinite resistance is present the 10-32M or 10-32F insulators located between the body and bracket maybe coated or broken (Fig. 7-2). - Check continuity between the cathode body and gas line (Fig. 7-2).
-If less than infinite resistance is present, either the SHC-03 insulators are coated or the gas line is in contact with the cathode body.
+- Check continuity of the electrical isolator reading less than infinite on a typical ohm-meter between the two compression fittings on each end (Fig. 7-1).
+If a resistance is present replace the electrical isolator. - Check continuity between the hollow cathode body and the hollow cathode bracket.
+If a resistance is less than infinite, the $\frac{1}{4}$ -20M or $\frac{1}{4}$ - 20F insulators located between the body and bracket may be coated or broken (Fig. 7-2). - Check continuity between the cathode body and gas line (Fig. 7-2).
+If a resistance is less than infinite, either the LHC-03 insulators are coated or the gas line is in contact with the cathode body.

+7.2.2 Disassembly

-7.2.2 Disassembly Separate the hollow cathode from ion the source by removing the acorn nut that secures the hollow cathode bracket to the front plate (Fig. 7-3).
-Next unthread the 1/4 inch SwagelokTM nut located on the feedthrough end of the hollow cathode gas insulator (Fig. 7-3), unthread the 10-32 by 5/8 inch bolts that hold the body to the bracket and place the hollow cathode on a safe clean work surface.
+Separate the hollow cathode from the ion source by removing the acorn nut that secures the hollow cathode bracket to the front plate (Fig. 7-3).
+Next unthread the 1/8 inch compression fitting nut located on the feedthrough end of the hollow cathode gas insulator (Fig. 7-3), unthread the 1/4-20 1 inch bolts that hold the body to the bracket and place the hollow cathode on a safe clean work surface.

-Proceed with disassembly by taking the two 4-40 screws, washers and nuts from each end of the cathode that secure the main retainer and the keeper retainer to the body (Fig. 7-4).
-After the keeper retainer has be removed the keeper may now be removed from the body (Fig. 7-5).
+Proceed with disassembly by taking the two 6-32 screws, washers and nuts from each end of the cathode that secure the inner and outer main retainer and the keeper retainer to the body (Fig. 7-4).
+After the keeper retainer has been removed, the keeper may now be removed from the body (Fig. 7-5).

 Next the cathode and the two insulators may be removed from the bottom of the body (Fig. 7-6).
 Inspect the top insulator for coating and replace if necessary.
 Inspect the inner diameter of the keeper.
-If the ID is larger than 0.356 cm (0.14 inches), replace with a new keeper.
+If the ID is larger than 0.508 cm (0.2 inches), replace with a new keeper.

 Make a general inspection of the cathode tip.
-If the quality of the tip appears to be poor such as; tantalum foil flaking or unwrapping, cathode hole becoming deeply concaved or holes through the side of the tube, a replacement cathode is required.
-Contact KRI for replacement parts.
+If the quality of the tip appears to be poor such as; tantalum foil flaking or unwrapping, cathode hole having holes through the side of the tube, or the cathode tubing is cracked behind the foil; a replacement cathode is required.
+Contact KRI® for replacement parts.

+7.2.3 Assembly

-7.2.3 Assembly Proceed with the following steps if replacement of the cathode is necessary and assuming the old cathode as been removed by following previously outlined instructions.
-Gently insert the cathode assembly, making sure the SHC-03 insulator fits around the end of the 1/16" SwagelokTM nut, into the body from the bottom (Fig. 7-7).
-It is important to assure a proper fit of the SHC-03 insulator into the inside of the body.
-Next make sure the bottom SHC-03 insulator is seated properly against the bottom 1/16" SwagelokTM nut and slide the main retainer against the insulator.
-Secure the main retainer to the body with the 4-40 screws, washers and nuts (Fig. 7-4).
-After these procedures have been carried out the main retainer should rest approximately halfway into the body; this will insure the proper fit for the new cathode (Fig. 7-8).
+Proceed with the following steps if replacement of the cathode is necessary and assuming the old cathode has been removed by following previously outlined instructions.
+Gently insert the cathode assembly (Fig. 7-6).
+It is important to assure a proper fit of the 1/4-20F insulator into the inside of the body.
+Next make sure the outer LHC-03 insulator is seated properly against the bottom 1/8" compression nut and slide the main retainer against the insulator.
+Center the cathode insert inside the body.
+Secure the outer main retainer to the body with the 6-32 screws, washers and nuts (Fig. 7-4).
+After these procedures have been carried out the main retainer should be approximately flush with the back of the body; this will insure the proper fit for the new cathode.
 If the main retainer doesn't rest inside the body reassemble until a proper fit is achieved.